 The PEB Process

-If a service member develops a physical or mental condition that may make him Unfit for Duty, he must go through the Integrated Disability Evaluation System (IDES), which combines the DoD Disability Process and the VA Disability Process.
+If a service member develops a physical or mental condition that may make them Unfit for Duty, they must go through the Integrated Disability Evaluation System (IDES), which combines the DoD Disability Process and the VA Disability Process.
 The second half of the IDES is known as the PEB Process.

 The PEB Process begins after the Medical Evaluation Board (MEB) sends its report to the Informal Physical Evaluation Board (IPEB), more commonly known as just the “PEB”.
 The PEB then reviews all the service member’s service-connected medical conditions to determine which qualify for Military Disability Benefits from the DoD.
 To qualify, a condition must make the service member Unfit for Duty.